lapistano/proxy-object/README.md

 ```

-Easee access to the proxy-object in your test suite
+Ease access to the proxy-object in your test suite
 ===================================================
 Since I am really lazy ;) and I really like convenience I extended the `PHPUnit_Framework_TestCase` class and
 added the following method.